 How can I protect my FIV-positive cat’s health?

 While FIV-positive cats can enjoy long, healthy lives, they can be hit harder by secondary infections and are more likely to develop conditions like gingivitis and anemia.
-“Most veterinarians currently recommend exams at least twice a year for older cats and cats with chronic medical conditions such as FIV infection,” says Dr. Barbara Hodges, Humane Society Veterinary Medical Association program director of advocacy and outreach.
+“Most veterinarians currently recommend exams at least twice a year for older cats and cats with chronic medical conditions such as FIV infection,” says Dr. Barbara Hodges, Humane Society Veterinary Medical Alliance program director of advocacy and outreach.

 Watch for FIV-cat symptoms such as sneezing, unusual urination, poor coat condition, lack of appetite, inflammation of the gums and mouth, and diarrhea, and promptly visit the vet if these issues arise, says Jefferson.
 The American Association of Feline Practitioners recommends against raw food diets, which can expose cats to dangerous pathogens found in uncooked meat.